Product quiz mistakes ranked by industry data

-The content, technical and marketing mistakes that make a product recommendation quiz underperform, with the data-backed fixes for each.
+The content, technical and marketing mistakes that make a product recommendation quiz underperform, ranked by impact, with industry benchmarks across 1,905 Shopify quizzes and the data-backed fix for each.

 The mistakes that quietly kill quiz conversion rate optimisation fall into three categories: content (wrong questions, wrong tone, wrong volume of recommendations), technical (broken tests, inconsistent design, no mobile QA), and marketing (no promotion, weak CTAs, no follow-up, no incentive).
-Each one is correctable, and the fixes below are drawn from platform data across 20,000+ stores representing 45M+ responses and $370M+ in merchant revenue (2026 benchmark report).
-For the broader strategy this fits into, see our step-by-step funnel build guide.
+Each one is correctable, and the fixes below are drawn from RevenueHunt platform data across 1,905 Built for Shopify quizzes (last 180 days, 1,092 in the deduplicated stat set) plus the broader benchmark across 20,000+ stores and $370M+ in merchant revenue (2026 benchmark report).
+For the broader build playbook, see how to build a successful product recommendation quiz; this article is the audit companion.

 What you'll learn